TheGreengo/ReactTut/README.md

     - submission pages should have a description, then a submission part
     - after submissions
 - lessons
-    - this also should have a side bar on the left
     - the lessons should just be a page with
     - special fields
     - or pictures